cats256/FocusBlock/README.md

 ### Ideas to implement

+- Restrict Focus/Break minutes time select to two digits only

 - Allow importing / exporting data

 - For production branch download and combine all files needed for popup.js into one file